SCAR/ropensci/task_view/antarctic.md

 Mapping is a very common task, and in an Antarctic/Southern Ocean context brings with it particular issues including dealing with projection properties at high latitudes, coping with data that crosses the 180&deg;E line, adding commonly-desired features such as ocean fronts, management boundaries, sea ice extent, stations and other geographic features, and common contextual layers such as bathymetry.

-- [sospatial](https://github.com/AustralianAntarcticDivision/sospatial) provides some easy to use Southern Ocean data sets and examples of their use with base graphics, raster, ggplot, and mapview/leaflet.
+- [SOmap](https://github.com/Maschette/SOmap) aims to provide straightforward mapping functions for Southern Ocean (polar stereographic) maps, along with commonly-used management and contextual layers such as MPA boundaries and ocean fronts.

 - [antanym](https://github.com/SCAR/antanym) provides geographic place name data from the SCAR Composite Gazetteer of Antarctica, with plans to extend the coverage to subantarctic and informal gazetteers at a later date.